publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >         “(3) __Income determination.—__

->         Each project shall provide for determinations of income in a manner consistent with the methodology used for determinations of income under title XIX of the Social Security Act \[this subchapter\] for individuals entitled to benefits under part A of title IV of such Act \[part A of subchapter IV of this chapter\].
+>         Each project shall provide for determinations of income in a manner consistent with the methodology used for determinations of income under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for individuals entitled to benefits under part A of title IV of such Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq.\].

 >     “(d) __Duration.—__